National Association of Realtors president resigns amid report of sexual misconduct

 Neither Chicago-based NAR nor Parcell, a Utah real estate agent, responded to a request for comment.
 But he denied any wrongdoing in a letter to NAR board members published by real-estate news website RISMedia.
 "I am deeply troubled by those looking to tarnish my character and mischaracterize my well-intended actions," Parcell said in the letter, according to the site.

 Parcell was named president-elect of NAR, a non-profit real estate organization with more than $1 billion in assets, in 2021.
-The Times' investigation — which incorporates accounts from 29 current and former NAR employees, including 16 women who directly accused Parcell of sexual harassment — also detailed a "deep-rooted system of intimidation" at NAR aimed at silencing workers who complained about such conduct.
+The Times' investigation — which incorporates accounts from 29 current and former NAR employees and cites 16 allegations of sexual harassment or abusive conduct against Parcell — also detailed a "deep-rooted system of intimidation" at NAR aimed at silencing workers who complained about such conduct.

 New NAR President Tracy Kasper, who stepped in following Parcell's exit, vowed to reform the organization's culture in a statement on Monday.